JustenMX/ntu-react-router-app/README.md

 4. Create a form submit handler function update the current item record in the state list, e.g. `handlerEditProduct()`
 5. After submission, automatically return to the `View` page.

+> work in progress

+### Currently Working On:

+- handler submit for the AddProduct (I am trying to include a valdiation check where all input fields needs to be filled up before allowed for submission and state updates)